dougeby/IntuneDocs/InTuneDocs/GetStarted/administrative-accounts-websites-perms.md

 - Manage billing and purchase details for your subscription, including the number of licenses you have, or the amount of cloud storage space you can use.
 - Find links to view the health of the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] service.
 - As a tenant administrator, you can sign in to the Office 365 portal to manage the subscription, even when your account is not assigned a license to use [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)].
-- Any users who have a license to [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)], but who are not administrators, can use this portal to reset their account password and edit their profile.
+- Any users who have a license to Intune, but who are not administrators, can use this portal to reset their account password and edit their profile.
 - To access the Office 365 portal, your account must have a sign-in status of **Allowed**.
 This status is different from having a license to the subscription.
 By default, all user accounts are **Allowed**.